 We expect very high standards of teaching and learning and we can demonstrate a consistent record of achievement, backed by Ofsted and performance data.

 Our Governors have a key role in monitoring teaching, learning and our children's rates of progress and attainment.
-The Standards and Curriculum Committee meets twice termly and undertakes regular learning walks of the school.
+The Curriculum Committee meets twice termly and undertakes regular learning walks of the school.
 The committee follows a monitoring programme of the educational provision with an emphasis on maintaining and improving standards for all children.

 The National Curriculum seeks to provide continuity as children progress through a series of stages: